Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements: Preliminaries

 which, noting $[\sigma_\beta, e^{iHt}] = 0$, implies that $A_f$ preserves the thermal expectation value of $A$:

 This property is crucial for constructing an unbiased estimator of $\langle A \rangle_{\sigma_\beta}$.

-A technically essential ingredient in our detailed-balanced measurement scheme (\cref{sec:DBmeasure}) and warm-start analysis (\cref{sec:warm-start}) is the controlled behavior of observables under imaginary-time evolution.
-Although for any fixed finite-dimensional system, the operator $e^{sH} A e^{-sH}$ remains bounded for every finite $s$, its norm can still grow rapidly (see further discussion in \cite{chen2025quantum,bergamaschi2026fastmixingquantumspin}).
-In the thermodynamic limit, local observables may even lose boundedness or quasi-local control at finite imaginary time~\cite{bouch2015complex,perezgarcia2023locality}.
+A technically essential ingredient in our detailed-balance measurement scheme (\cref{sec:DBmeasure}) and warm-start analysis (\cref{sec:warm-start}) is the controlled behavior of observables under imaginary-time evolution.
+Although for any fixed finite-dimensional system, the operator $e^{sH} A e^{-sH}$ remains bounded for every finite $s$, its norm can still grow rapidly with the system size (see further discussion in \cite{chen2025quantum, bergamaschi2026fastmixingquantumspin}).
+In the thermodynamic limit, local observables may even lose boundedness or quasi-local control at finite imaginary time~\cite{bouch2015complex, perezgarcia2023locality}.
 The purpose of filter smoothing is precisely to tame this growth through a suitably chosen filter function.

 \begin{lemma}[Smoothed observable] For a given $s \in \mathbb{R}$, suppose that the Fourier transform $\hat{f}(\omega) = \int_{-\infty}^{\infty} f(t) e^{-i\omega t} \, \mathrm{d}t$ of the filter function satisfies